Global Learn Call to Host

 - Handle local logistics and staff the meeting for registration, technical, and administrative personnel.
-Note: All registrations and payments will be handled online by AACE and nearly all prior to the event.
+Note: All registrations and payments will be handled online by AACE prior to the event.

-- Provide catering.
-Cost will be reimbursed by AACE and based upon the agreed budget.
+- Arrange catering.
+The cost will be reimbursed by AACE and based upon the agreed budget.